 Video stands at the core of your marketing success.
 Videos are entertaining and easier to perceive, but it’s also a powerful way to transfer a brand message as well as to attract new leads.

 With more companies seeing the potential in video marketing, the need for an effective video manager becomes urgent.
-Digital asset management is an ideal tool to handle large video files, as well as any other types of content.
+Video asset management is an ideal tool to handle large video files, as well as any other types of content.

 Pics.io DAM can work on top of your cloud storage (or offer its own cloud storage), but it’s also a great tool for sharing and managing video files.
 Get a chance to empower your video library with DAM: